Computational-Plant-Science/pycyapi/README.md

 #### Ping

-The `plantit ping` command is used internally by the PlantIT web application to tesxt whether the CLI is properly installed on user-defined agents.
+The `plantit ping` command is used internally by the PlantIT web application to test whether the CLI is properly installed on user-defined agents.

 ### Authenticating with Docker